-(1) These amounts include contributions made by each named executive officer to the Non-Qualified Savings Plan and by Messrs.
-Hagerman and Eisenbrown to the Deferred Compensation Plan.
+(1) These amounts include contributions made by each named executive officer to the Non-Qualified Savings Plan.
+It also includes amounts deferred by Mr. Eisenbrown to the Deferred Compensation Plan.
+These amounts are also reported in the "Salary" column in the Summary Compensation Table.